jrgdre/KiCAD-project-rescue/ReadMe.md

 ### Rescuing the footprints

-For the footprints there is no automatic backup or rescue function, I know off.
-But as long as you still have a good copy of the `project.pcb` file, you can get your footprints back.

-- Create a project local footprint library directory (I usually call it `fp-lib.pretty`).
+I have KiCAD version 5.1.9 and with that one rescuing your footprints is pretty easy.

-- Open the `*.pcb` file
+- Open the `*.kicad_pcb` file of you project and go to the menu `File|Archive Footprints|Create New Library and Archive Footprints...`

-- Open the Footprint editor.
+- Choose a name and a location for the new library.
+  Remember!
+The idea is to have it in the project directory.

-- Add the `fp-lib.pretty` to the libraries as a `Project` library.
+- Make it a `Project` library.

-- Use the `Load Footprints from PCB ...` function in the `Tools` menu:

-  - Select one component after the other and save their footprints to your local project library (e.g. `fp-lib`)

-Now you can open the `project.sch` and the footprint assignment editor.

-- Delete all footprint associations

-- Assign the footprints using the project local library (e.g. `fp-lib`).
+All references in the project are automatically adjusted to use your new library.

+This also works, if all you have left is the `*.kicad_pcb` file.
+No access to the original footprints libraries is needed.

 ### Rescuing Data-sheets and 3D Models